pushanbishi/zen/README.md

 # Zen

 ## Project Description
 Zen is a backend application that provides a chatbot API to help users find their zen.
-The application is built using Flask and integrates with OpenAI (Perplexity) for chat responses.
+The application is built using Flask and integrates with Perplexity AI for chat responses.
 It supports AWS S3 for conversation storage in production environments and uses AWS Parameter Store or local configuration for settings management.

 ## Features
 - Chatbot API endpoint